-- a) Definitions for purposes of this rule - 1) "ADEQ" means the Arkansas Department of Environmental Quality. - 2) "Crude Oil Tank Battery" means crude oil storage tanks and other vessels commonly used in the production and temporary storage of crude oil. - 3) "Director" means the Arkansas Oil and Gas Commission Director of Production and Conservation. - 4) "EPA" means the United States Environmental Protection Agency - 5) "Gas Well Produced Fluids Storage Tanks" means tanks or other vessels commonly used for the temporary storage of fluids, produced with natural gas, prior to disposal. - 6) "Lease" means a tract of land under agreement by an owner or person, for the purpose of producing oil and or gas and allocating that production for himself or the owners of the oil and gas rights under that tract of land. - 7) "Permit Holder" shall mean the operator or person, who is duly authorized to develop a lease or unit as owner or through agreement and has the right to drill and produce from any field or reservoir and to appropriate the production for himself or others. - 8) "Produced Fluids" shall mean those fluids produced or generated during the crude oil production and separation process and shall include crude oil, crude oil bottom sediment and shall include all waters regardless of chloride content associated with production of oil and or gas. - 9) 'Oil Well Produced Fluids Storage Tanks' means tanks or other vessels commonly used for the temporary storage of fluids produced with crude oil prior to disposal. - 10) 'Oil Well Produced Fluids Storage Tanks' means tanks or other vessels commonly used for the temporary storage of fluids produced with crude oil prior to disposal. - 11) "RCRA" means Subtitle C of the Federal Resource Conservation Recovery Act of 1976. - 12) "USDW" means Underground Source of Drinking Water which is defined as an aquifer or its portion which: - A) supplies any public water system; or b) Well Identification
+- a) Definitions for purposes of this rule - 1) "ADEQ" means the Arkansas Department of Environmental Quality. - 2) "Crude Oil Tank Battery" means a combination of saltwater and crude oil storage tanks and other vessels commonly used in the production and temporary storage of crude oil. - 3) "Director" means the Arkansas Oil and Gas Commission Director of Production and Conservation. - 4) "EPA" means the United States Environmental Protection Agency - 5) "Gas Well Produced Fluids Storage Tanks" means tanks or other vessels commonly used for the temporary storage of fluids, produced with natural gas, prior to disposal. - 6) "Lease" means a tract of land under agreement by an owner or person, for the purpose of producing oil and or gas and allocating that production for himself or the owners of the oil and gas rights under that tract of land. - 7) "Permit Holder" shall mean the operator or person, who is duly authorized to develop a lease or unit as owner or through agreement and has the right to drill and produce from any field or reservoir and to appropriate the production for himself or others. - 8) "Produced Fluids" shall mean those fluids produced or generated during the crude oil production and separation process and shall include crude oil, crude oil bottom sediment and shall include all waters regardless of chloride content associated with production of oil and or gas. - 9) 'Oil Well Produced Fluids Storage Tanks' means tanks or other vessels commonly used for the temporary storage of fluids produced with crude oil prior to disposal. - 910) "RCRA" means Subtitle C of the Federal Resource Conservation Recovery Act of 1976. - 1011) "USDW" means Underground Source of Drinking Water which is defined as an aquifer or its portion which: - A) supplies any public water system; or - B) contains a sufficient quantity of groundwater to supply a public water system and currently supplies drinking water for human consumption or contains fewer than 10,000 mg/l total dissolved solids; and b) Well Identification

-- B) contains a sufficient quantity of groundwater to supply a public water system and currently supplies drinking water for human consumption or contains fewer than 10,000 mg/l total dissolved solids; and - C) Which is not an exempted aquifer (see 40 CFR).
+C) Which is not an exempted aquifer (see 40 CFR).

 - 1) Each oil and or gas well shall have a legible sign placed at the well showing the Permit Holder and the well name and number as shown on the permit as listed in the Commission records.
 If the lease is a single well lease, the well sign may be placed at the associated tank battery or lease entrance. - 2) Every entrance from a public road to north Arkansas gas well sites shall have a legible sign placed at that entrance.
-The sign shall show the name of the Permit Holder, a list of all wells accessed by that entrance, the section, township and range, and a telephone number at which the Permit Holder or his authorized agent can be reached during an emergency. - 3) For any newly drilled well, the required sign shall be posted within 45 days after cessation of drilling operations. - Any changes or corrections in the well information, required to be posted in accordance with this rule, shall be made to the well signs within sixty (60) days after the change occurs, or in the case of a transfer of well ownership, within sixty (60) days after the effective date of the transfer in the Commission records.
+The sign shall show the name of the Permit Holder, a list of all wells accessed by that entrance, the section, township and range, and a telephone number at which the Permit Holder or his authorized agent can be reached during an emergency. - 3) For any newly drilled well, the required sign shall be posted within 45 days after cessation of drilling operations. - 4) Any changes or corrections in the well information, required to be posted in accordance with this rule, shall be made to the well signs within sixty (60) days after the change occurs, or in the case of a transfer of well ownership, within sixty (60) days after the effective date of the transfer in the Commission records.
 All prior signs, if not correct, shall be removed.